neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 #### How do i create a master password?
 Take a look at [the guide to enable end-to-end encryption](Encryption/Enable-End-to-End-Encryption).
 Open the Settings (`More > Settings`) and look for the "Encryption" section.
-Enable the client-side encryption option and set a master password.
+Enable the client-side encryption option and set an encryption passphrase.

 **Note:** This can not be undone.
 You can change the master password but not remove it.